Last Updated on September 4, 2024 by Kanakkupillai

 Tax advantage

-If the parents make an investment in the child’s name in any of the specific investments under Section 80C such as Equity Linked Savings Scheme (ELSS) or PPF registration, the parents get the tax benefit and the taxable income gets reduced by the amount invested.
-The parents can, however, claim a deduction of up to Rs 1.5 lakh under Section 80C – of his own and his child’s combined.
+If the parents make an investment in the child’s name in any of the specific investments under Section 80C, such as Equity Linked Savings Scheme (ELSS) or PPF registration, the parents get the tax benefit, and the taxable income gets reduced by the amount invested.
+The parents can, however, claim a deduction of up to Rs 1.5 lakh under Section 80C – of their own and their child’s combined.

 Exceptions